-However, if your dog consumed the substance more than a couple of hours ago or if they are showing symptoms of toxicity then they may need further examination and treatment.
+However, if your dog consumed the substance more than a couple of hours ago or showed symptoms of toxicity, they may need further examination and treatment.

 Your dog may be hospitalized for intravenous fluids and monitoring.
-Fluids given via a drip in this way will help keep blood pressure stable, help them maintain their hydration, and also help speed the metabolism of the caffeine by ‘flushing things through’.
+Fluids given via a drip in this way will help keep blood pressure stable, help them maintain their hydration, and help speed the caffeine’s metabolism by ‘flushing things through.’

 Caffeine can be reabsorbed through the bladder wall, so encouraging your pet to urinate frequently will help them get rid of it quicker.
 Alternatively, a urinary catheter can be passed to help keep any urine draining out.
 Blood samples may be recommended to analyze any underlying liver and kidney function issues.
 Then, your veterinarian will be able to advise you further based on those test results.

 If your pup is showing any worrying cardiac symptoms, then an electrocardiogram (ECG) might be advised to get some traces of their heart rhythm.
-The vet will interpret these charts to see what type of arrhythmia is occurring, and medications may be needed to help counteract these.
+The vet will interpret these charts to see what type of arrhythmia is occurring and what medications may be needed to help counteract these.

 If your pet is having seizures, then drugs may need to be given to help stop this.
 Sedatives are also sometimes needed to calm your dog down if they are restless or hyperexcitable.
 If your dog is very ill then they may need to stay in the hospital for a couple of days for treatment and monitoring.

-Dogs that have consumed greater quantities and are showing more severe symptoms such as seizures and cardiac arrhythmias carry a much poorer prognosis though.
-If these dogs aren’t treated promptly then they could die.
+Dogs that consume greater quantities and show more severe symptoms, such as seizures and cardiac arrhythmias, carry a much poorer prognosis.
+If these dogs aren’t treated promptly, then they could die.

-How severely a dog is affected not only depends on the amount they’ve eaten but also on their size.
-Larger dogs can handle a greater quantity than smaller ones.
+How severely a dog is affected depends on how much they’ve eaten and their size.
+Larger dogs can handle a greater quantity of caffeine than smaller ones.
 Dogs with underlying health issues will also be at greater risk of illness.
-To give your pup the best outcome possible you must call your veterinarian straight away and seek prompt advice.
+To give your pup the best outcome possible, you must immediately call your veterinarian and seek prompt advice.